 Big Coppitt Volunteer Fire Department Park

-The park includes a basketball court, roller hockey rink, bocce courts, horseshoe pits and a handball court.
+The park includes a basketball court, roller hockey rink, bocce courts, horseshoe pits, and a handball court.
 It also has six tables and benches.
-Location: 280 Avenue F.

 Wilhelmina Harvey Park

-The family friendly park has a jungle gym, swing set and picnic area with a open grassy area and small walking trail.
-Dogs love the gated park.
-Location: 373 Avenue F.
+The family-friendly park has a jungle gym, swing set, and picnic area with an open grassy area and small walking trail.
+Gated dog park.

-The park along the ocean offers swimming, snorkeling, beach volleyball, tennis courts and pickle ball courts.
-It includes a dog park and Astro City, a large sandy playground with barbeque pits, a volleyball court and picnic tables.
+The park along the ocean offers swimming, snorkeling, beach volleyball, tennis courts, and pickleball courts.
+It includes a dog park and Astro City, a large sandy playground with barbecue pits, a volleyball court and picnic tables.
 The County is working on a project to renovate the park, which includes relocating Atlantic Boulevard to make a larger beach area.
-Location: 1040 Atlantic Blvd.

 Key West Pines Park